George Raft: Supporting actor

 Raft took an excellent role as a mob boss supporting Robert Taylor in Rogue Cop (1954), a hit for MGM.
 Also popular was Black Widow (1954), a film noir with Ginger Rogers, but A Bullet for Joey (1955), which reunited Raft with Edward G. Robinson, was a flop.

 Raft was one of many guest stars in Around the World in 80 Days (1956), and after the film's release, he said that "the telephone just seemed to stop ringing."
 He decided to seek other work.

 Television

 In 1953 Raft appeared as NYPD detective Lt.
-George Kirby on 27 episodes of I’m the Law, a police drama series.
+George Kirby on 27 episodes of I'm the Law, a police drama series.
 He spoofed his tough-guy image in a comedy sketch on the Feb.
 20, 1955 episode of The Jack Benny Program.
 He appeared in 3 episodes of The Red Skelton Show, portraying gangster-types in comedy skits.
-In 1964 he performed a tango dance with the Hugh Lambert dancers to the song "La Cumparasita" on an episode of The Ed Sullivan Show.
+In 1964 he performed a tango dance with the Hugh Lambert dancers to the song "La Cumparsita" on an episode of The Ed Sullivan Show.
 In 1967 he did an episode of the Batman (TV series), “Black Widow Strikes Again”.
-In 1971 he twice appeared on Rowan & Martin’s Laugh-In comedy show, and in one episode of the sitcom The Chicago Teddy Bears, which was his last TV acting role.
+In 1971 he twice appeared on Rowan & Martin's Laugh-In comedy show, and in one episode of the sitcom The Chicago Teddy Bears, which was his last TV acting role.